cancerbioinformatics/NBT-Classifier/README.md

 --output_folder /app/project/FEATUREs \
 --model_type TC_1024 \
 --patch_size_microns 256 \
---use_multithreading \    # Remove this line to disable multithreading (use single-threaded mode) --max_workers 32
+--use_multithreading  # Remove this line to disable multithreading (use single-threaded mode) \
+--max_workers 32 # change this to fit your system’s CPU capacity
 ```